Automatic language translation

 We encourage you to have your say, especially

-The discussion paper is available here.
+The discussion paper (PDF , 443.0 KB) is now available online.
 The discussion paper provides information about the Advocate for Children and Young People Act and the roles and responsibilities of the Advocate.
 The paper contains questions about how the Act works.

 You can give feedback in a number of ways: